 Prime real estate at the Vic is out the back on the huge, covered wooden deck with a shady tree at one end and a fire pit for the odd spit-roast lamb at the other.
 From there you can survey the basketball court/parking lot called the Projects, where mini festivals, basketball competitions, bike polo and hip-hop afternoons take place.

-At its core this is still an old-timey pub slinging schooners of Reschs, but they have added some enticing craft beers to the menu too.
-There’s Fat Yak and Matilda Bay’s Minimum Chips on tap, plus a few lesser-knowns in the fridge like Bowral’s Pigs Fly pale ale and the crisp Pikes Oakbank pilsner from South Australia.
+At its core this is still an old-timey pub slinging schooners of Reschs, but they have added skewed the taps towards the craftier end of the spectrum with Fat Yak, the McLaren Vale pale ale and Young Henrys on tap, plus a few lesser-knowns in the fridge like the crisp Pikes Oakbank pilsner from South Australia.

-They also stock longnecks of Melbourne Bitter and Tsingtao for the newer Marrickville crowd that have wasted no time in making the fresh-look Vic their local.
+Want something that will last a little longer?
+They also stock Young Henrys in longnecks behind the bar for the newer Marrickville crowd that have wasted no time in making the fresh-look Vic their local.